xorzee/rsschool-devops-course-tasks/network/readme.md

 - VPC with 2 public and 2 private subnets across different Availability Zones
 - Internet Gateway for public internet access
 - NAT Gateway (or NAT Instance) for outbound internet access from private subnets
-- Security groups for NAT
+- Security groups for NAT, NACL for VPC

 ## Files